 You don’t have to buy an ultra-expensive bottle for your recipe, but don’t let the lowest price tag determine your selection either – unless it has the flavor and qualities you want.

-We also touch on sulfites, tannins, and acidity, and dish on the science of what really happens to alcohol in the cooking process.
+We also touch on sulfites, tannins, and acidity, as well as dish on the science of what really happens to alcohol in the cooking process.

 Uncorked in the Kitchen